Is the Roland System-8 Suitable for Church?

 Consider Buying a Good ďControllerĒ And Using Mobile Apps In Order To Save MoneyThis point by Craig Adams might work if you have the right hardware.
 He's right to a point, but only if you already own software synthesizers, which usually cost money.
 For the total cost of the right hardware and software and controllers to run pads at church, a System-1 or System-8 can be cheaper.

-One caveat is mobile apps are still infantile, at least for Android.
+But mobile apps are still infantile, at least for Android.
 For about $400 I can buy a used System-1 or $300 for a used SH-01A that will do more and better.
 The price of a new System-1 is currently around $500.
 It's up to you.

 I do not support "MP3 pad drones" in church.
 I feel that their use might be 1) robbing someone of the opportunity to serve God and 2) too often used in ways that clash with the song being performed.
 Much less 3) they are usually not flexible, in the sense of filter sweeps and exotic chords.